bitrise-io/devcenter/forestry-help.md

 NOTE: it is recommended to create a new article in an external editor, such as Atom, and work on it there until it is ready for review.
 Ideally, you should only save a new article on Forestry when it's done - that way the entire new article is a single commit on GitHub.

+**ALTERNATIVE OPTION**: Edit your article on Forestry as much as you want.
+Once you are done:

+1. Cut the entire content (keep it on the clipboard).
+2. Save the empty article.
+3. Paste the content back, and save again.

+This way you will have a commit that will show the entire content of the article as new content.
+Voilá!

 ## Updating an existing article

 1. Create a new article in the `For review` section.